 Note: Many trails require a short drive on a dirt road, most of which aren’t plowed in the winter.
 This is important to keep in mind for winter activities because it can add significant mileage to your trek.
 Research your desired destination before going.
 Another thing to keep in mind is avalanche danger.
 Avalanches are very real and very dangerous in the mountains and should not be taken lightly.
 Check local reports for avalanche risk and get local advice on areas with no avalanche risk.

 Springtime in the mountains isn’t like your traditional spring.
 It’s a time of massive change, where the mountains go from buried under feet of snow to mud to green.
 Spring is a time of transition, a time we call “mud season.”
 There’s not enough snow to ski/snowboard, but there’s also too much snow to really hike or get outdoors.
-Depending on elevation, this time of year is typically May-June in the high mountains, and we would generally recommend waiting until late June or August for a visit.
+Depending on elevation, this time of year is typically May-June in the high mountains, and we would generally recommend waiting until late June for a visit.

 Best Time of Day to Hike in Colorado